This post originally appeared on Simply Designing. Thanks for hosting me, Ashley!

 - Minwax Polyurethane in Semigloss

-Step 1: Find a stump and peel off the bark.
+Step 1: First I had to find a stump and peel off the bark.
 My parents had just taken down a tree in their backyard a few weeks before and kept it for firewood.
 We looked through the pile and picked the most even stump we could find.

 Then I used a flat tip screwdriver to peel off the bark.
 This bark removal process was MUCH easier than what I had to go through when I made my DIY cat tree using real branches.
 I could not believe how easy this stump was!